MishkaMN/Cornhuskers/README.md

-# EE183DA
+# Cornhuskers team
-This is the repository for Winter 2018 EE183DA class.
+This is the repository for class.